-0 = Pin configured as an analog channel; digital input disabled and reads '0'
+0 = Pin configured as an analog channel - digital input disabled and reads '0'

-Note 1: AN15 through AN12 are implemented only on 80-pin devices.
-For 64-pin devices, the corresponding PCFGx bits are still implemented for these channels, but have no effect.
+Note 1: AN15 through AN12 are available only in 80-pin devices.

 The analog reference voltage is software selectable to either the device's positive and negative supply voltage (AVDD and AVSS), or the voltage level on the RA3/AN3/VREF+ and RA2/AN2/VREF- pins.